dthaler/teep/README.md

 value to $(OutDir) instead of $(ProjectDir).
 This is because the apps will attempt to load the enclaves from the current directory.

-Partial [OTrP](https://globalplatform.org/specs-library/tee-management-framework-open-trust-protocol/) support, and partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default, and are slated for removal.
+Partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default, and are slated for removal.
-OTrP support is gated by `ENABLE_OTRP` and TEEP JSON support is gated by `TEEP_ENABLE_JSON` so if you have a need to experiment with those, define those symbols globally in Visual Studio, but expect that TEEP JSON support will be deleted in the near future.
+TEEP JSON support is gated by
+`TEEP_ENABLE_JSON` so if you have a need to experiment with it, define those symbols globally in Visual Studio, but expect that TEEP JSON support will be deleted in the near future.